cheqd/product-docs/guides/anoncreds/revocation-registry-definition.md

 `did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J/resources/af20b1f0-5c4d-4037-9669-eaedddb9c2df`

-Another supported format for a `revocRegDefId` may be used in applications where it is important to derive the `credDefId`, `revocRegDefId` and `statusListEntryId` from the same root.
+Another supported format for a `revocRegDefId` may be used in applications where it is important to derive the `credDefId`, `revocRegDefId` and `statusListId` from the same root.

 This format uses query-based syntax, for example: